 Why Fixed Income Instruments are favored amongst Indians?

 Most Indians especially those born before the 1980s do not view the Stock Market as the Millennials do.
 Millennials prefer to take risks and be more adventurous.
-Hence, nowadays we see many India’s coming into the Stock Market, some even going into other much risky assets such as Crypto.
+Hence, nowadays we see many in India coming into the Stock Market, some even going into other risky assets such as Crypto.
 But, the non-millennials prefer Safety over Better returns.

 Thus, until now, most Indians park their savings under various Fixed Income Investments.